This post by RCA

 can read Terry’s statement in full on our

-.)
+website.)
 This statement produced a

 strong reaction at the meeting, so I wanted to discuss it here.
 I’ll highlight our biggest objections to the